 - GPS location information

 Most black boxes record data for 30 days before the information is recorded over.
-This means it’s imperative for your lawyer to obtain the information as soon as possible.
+This means it’s imperative for your 18 wheeler accident lawyer to obtain the information as soon as possible.
 If the trucking company refuses to turn this information over, you may need to file a lawsuit and request a temporary restraining order to stop the company from destroying evidence that could support your claim.

 Determining Fault for a Big Rig Accident

-With most 18 wheeler truck accidents, there are three entities that play a role in determining fault: law enforcement, insurance companies, and the court system.
+With most 18 wheeler accidents, there are three entities that play a role in determining fault: law enforcement, insurance companies, and the court system.
 As discussed, the on-scene police officer will file an official report.
 On that report, the officer can record their opinion of fault.
 While this does not ultimately prove guilt, it can be used in court to support a case.

 Insurance companies from both parties will conduct their own investigations.
 Adjusters will review all of the details of the accident, inspect the vehicles, and speak to witnesses.
 The adjusters speak to each other and work to come to a fault conclusion.
 Your lawyer will speak to the adjusters, describe their findings, and fight for your right to compensation.
 In the event an agreement cannot be reached, the case can be presented to the court system.